FAQ – Frequently Asked Questions

 Can I visit camp before I sign-up?

-Come out to our Cub Adventure Day Camp on Saturday, June 1 from 1:00 to 4:00 pm for a fun, informative Open House!
+Come out to our Adventure Day Camp on Date TBD from 1:00 to 4:00 pm for a fun, informative Open House!
 Meet our staff, play games, enjoy refreshments, win free prizes and see how camp operates on a day-to day-basis.
 You may also email the camp director to set up a tour.

-Does my son have to swim if he doesn't know how?
+Does my camper have to swim if he or she doesn't know how?

-We do encourage all boys to go in the water.
-All boys take a swim test on the first day of camp to check their ability.
+We do encourage all campers to go in the water.
+All campers take a swim test on the first day of camp to check their ability.

 What if I have special concerns?

-It is our goal to make sure each boy has the best experience possible.
+It is our goal to make sure each camper has the best experience possible.
 Please let us know and we will do our best to accommodate your needs!

 Does your camp comply with the Massachusetts Department of Public Health regulations?